 10. Stop working and sit down to chat and enjoy time spent with your guests.

 This is an important one.
 Stop working, cleaning, cooking, dusting, whatever you are doing, while your guests are there.
-They will long remember the conversations you had over how much you worked to make sure the dishes were done quickly or the countertops were cleared.
+They will long remember the conversations you had over how much you worked to make sure the dishes were done quickly or the counters were cleared and cleaned as quickly as possible.
+To be honest, you won’t either after they are gone.

 “Offer hospitality to one another without grumbling.”
 1 Peter 4:9